Actor Cho Jung Seok,

 The "Happy Country" was also born in the same year, but it was a time when a person was engulfed in a period of intense barbarism between the incident on October 26, 1979 and the military coup on December 12.

-The difference was made by focusing on the gaze and the heart of the object.
+The difference was made by focusing on the gaze and feelings of the objects.
 Director Joo Changmin said, "I had already finished editing 'Spring in Seoul' before it was released, so it didn't have any influence on me.

 Regarding the intention behind the planning and direction of "Happy Country," he said, "Rather than the big incident, I was curious about the hidden stories and the stories of the victims.